no222hj/1dv610-L2/README.md

 SimpleCharts generates a set of methods for creating pie-, bar-, doughnut- and linecharts in svg with custom data.
 The data is sent in the form of an array of objects.
 It is also possible to include a set of options for style.
 The components of the charts are made up of individual svg elements.
 This makes it possible to target them separately for styling or such.

+The chart have hover effects displaying information depending on chart type.
+This feature only works in the browser, not on github.
+Feel free to try the charts in your browser.

 # Get started!

 1. Import SimpleCharts into your project from the path of the module:

+Example:

 ```
     import { SimpleCharts } from 'path'
 ```

 1. Set up your dataset (required) and configurations (optional):

+Example:

 ```
     const dataset = [